remingtonsexton/BADASS2/README.md

 **`good_thresh`**: *float [0.0,1.0]*; *Default: 0.5*; the cutoff for minimum fraction of "good" pixels (determined by SDSS) within the fitting range to allow for fitting of a given spectrum.
 If the spectrum has fewer good pixels than this value, BADASS skips over it and moves onto the next spectrum.

-**`test_outflows`**: *bool*; *Default: True*; if *False*, BADASS does not test for outflows and instead does whatever you tell it to. if *True*, BADASS performs maximum likelihood fitting of outflows, using monte carlo bootstrap fitting to determine uncertainties, and uses the BADASS prescription for determining the presence of outflows.
+**`test_outflows`**: *bool*; *Default: True*; if *False*, BADASS does not test for outflows and instead does whatever you tell it to.
+If *True*, BADASS performs maximum likelihood fitting of outflows, using monte carlo bootstrap resampling to determine uncertainties, and uses the BADASS prescription for determining the presence of outflows.
+Testing for outflows requires the region from 4400 Å - 5800 Å included in the fitting region to accurately account for possible FeII emission.
+This region is also required since [OIII] is used to constrain outflow parameters of the H-alpha/[NII]/[SII] outflows.
 If all of the BADASS outflow criteria are satisfied, the final model includes outflow components.
 The BADASS outflow criteria to justify the inclusion of outflow components are the following:

 1. <img src="https://render.githubusercontent.com/render/math?math=(%5Crm%7BFWHM%7D_%7B%5Crm%7B%5BOIII%5D%2Ccore%7D%7D%2B%5Cdelta%20%5Crm%7BFWHM%7D_%7B%5Crm%7B%5BOIII%5D%2Ccore%7D%7D)%20%3C%20(%5Crm%7BFWHM%7D_%7B%5Crm%7B%5BOIII%5D%2Coutflow%7D%7D-%5Cdelta%20%5Crm%7BFWHM%7D_%7B%5Crm%7B%5BOIII%5D%2Coutflow%7D%7D)">
 2. <img src="https://render.githubusercontent.com/render/math?math=(v_%7B%5Crm%7B%5BOIII%5D%2Ccore%7D%7D-%5Cdelta%20v_%7B%5Crm%7B%5BOIII%5D%2Ccore%7D%7D)%20%3E%20(v_%7B%5Crm%7B%5BOIII%5D%2Coutflow%7D%7D%2B%5Cdelta%20v_%7B%5Crm%7B%5BOIII%5D%2Coutflow%7D%7D)">
 3. <img src="https://render.githubusercontent.com/render/math?math=(A_%7B%5Crm%7B%5BOIII%5D%2Coutflow%7D%7D-%5Cdelta%20A_%7B%5Crm%7B%5BOIII%5D%2Coutflow%7D%7D)%20%3E%203%5Csigma_%7B%5Crm%7Bnoise%7D%7D">

-**`mcbs_niter`**: *int*; *Default: 10*; the number of monte carlo bootstrap simulations for outflow testing.
-If set to 0, outflows will not be tested for.
+**`outflow_test_niter`**: *int*; *Default: 10*; the number of monte carlo bootstrap simulations for outflow testing.
+If set to 0, BADASS will not test for outflows.

+**`max_like_niter`**: *int*; *Default: 1*; Maximum likelihood fitting of the region defined by `fit_reg`, which can be larger than the region used for outflow testing.
+Only one iteration is required, however, more iterations can be performed to obtain better initial parameter values for emcee.
+If one elects to only use maximum likelihood fitting (`mcmc_fit=False`), one can perform as many `max_like_niter` iterations to obtain parameter uncertainties in the similar bootstrap method used to test for outflows.

 **`min_sn_losvd`**: *int*; *Default: 2*; minimum S/N threshold for fitting the LOSVD.
 Below this threshold, BADASS does not perform template fitting with pPXF and instead uses a 5.0 Gyr SSP galaxy template as a stand-in for the stellar continuum.

-## Autocorrelation/Convergence Options
+## MCMC & Autocorrelation Convergence Options

 ![](https://github.com/remingtonsexton/BADASS2/blob/master/figures/BADASS_usage_2.png)